 The College Council (formerly ISPC) oversees institutional planning, monitors institutional progress in achieving the college's Key Performance Indicators (KPIs), ensures the integration of institutional strategic plans, and provides recommendations to the President.
-It may also serve as the Accreditation Steering Committee providing support to the NC Accreditation Liaison Officer (ALO) and faculty accreditation lead.

 The Co-Chairs of the five Councils and AS leadership shall serve as a work group to coordinate the common agenda items and communication items for subsequent Leadership Council meetings and coordinates with the Academic Senate as appropriate.
 The College Council will discuss proposals and recommendations received from the four Leadership Councils and Academic Senate deemed to have strategic, college-wide impact.
 After College Council input, college-wide strategic plans or proposals will then be accepted and forwarded to the College President.
 When appropriate, the President shall communicate recommendations/decisions to the District Strategic Planning Council (DSPC) and/or Chancellor and facilitate district-wide communications.
-The College Council's three cochairs (faculty, administration, and classified professional) also attend DSPC meetings.
+The College Council's three co-chairs (faculty, administration, and classified professional) also attend DSPC meetings.